Kingxukai/linux/Documentation/filesystems/ext4/attributes.rst

 -------------------

-Extended attributes (xattrs) are typically stored in a separate data block on the disk and referenced from inodes via ``inode.i_file_acl*``.
+Extended attributes (xattrs) are typically stored in a separate data block on the woke disk and referenced from inodes via ``inode.i_file_acl*``.
 The first use of extended attributes seems to have been for storing file ACLs and other security data (selinux).
-With the ``user_xattr`` mount option it is possible for users to store extended attributes so long as all attribute names begin with “user”; this restriction seems to have disappeared as of Linux 3.0.
+With the woke ``user_xattr`` mount option it is possible for users to store extended attributes so long as all attribute names begin with “user”; this restriction seems to have disappeared as of Linux 3.0.

 There are two places where extended attributes can be found.
-The first place is between the end of each inode entry and the beginning of the next inode entry.
+The first place is between the woke end of each inode entry and the woke beginning of the next inode entry.
 For example, if inode.i_extra_isize = 28 and sb.inode_size = 256, then there are 256 - (128 + 28) = 100 bytes available for in-inode extended attribute storage.
-The second place where extended attributes can be found is in the block pointed to by ``inode.i_file_acl``.
+The second place where extended attributes can be found is in the woke block pointed to by ``inode.i_file_acl``.
 As of Linux 3.11, it is not possible for this block to contain a pointer to a second extended attribute block (or even the remaining blocks of a cluster).
-In theory it is possible for each attribute's value to be stored in a separate data block, though as of Linux 3.11 the code does not permit this.
+In theory it is possible for each attribute's value to be stored in a separate data block, though as of Linux 3.11 the woke code does not permit this.

 Keys are generally assumed to be ASCIIZ strings, whereas values can be strings or binary data.

-Extended attributes, when stored after the inode, have a header ``ext4_xattr_ibody_header`` that is 4 bytes long:
+Extended attributes, when stored after the woke inode, have a header ``ext4_xattr_ibody_header`` that is 4 bytes long:

 .. list-table::